C.R.S. § 22-33-104 is the Colorado truancy statute that requires children to attend school. Juvenile courts can

 A Colorado criminal defense attorney can help if you or your child has been accused of school truancy.
-In this article, a lawyer explains:
+In this article, our legal team will address the following key issues:

 - 4. Related Offenses